well1791/belief-systems/chapters/chapter02.md

-## How do we develop a belief system?

-Developing a belief system is absolutely logic, here are the steps that I think explain all you need to know in order to understand your current belief systems:

-  1. Authority
-  2. Source
-  3. Judgement

-The list above should include a fourth one: **Act** but, that step doesn't really need a deep explanation.
-However, the first one in the list: **Authority** is the base of pretty much everything.
-Hopefully by understanding the first concept, the rest of the steps will become easier.

 ### Authority

 The word authority is commonly associated to some kind of leadership or mandatory role by some government, and not only that but, we also tend to mix the idea that authority can be a thing by itself and can be a person too, for instance: we say that the laws of a country are authority but, we also say that the president is the maximum authority of a country, and here we could ask "Who has total authority: the law or the president?".
 We know that the president becomes a president thanks to the law but, also the president has all the right to change the law.
 Now, the dilemma in this example isn't a problem actually, but, it serve its illustrates the issues of lack of concrete definition.